-To acquire detailed clinical, pathological and radiological understanding of diseases of the brain and spine with reference to presentations (Table NPD) and common diagnoses (Table ND) Knowledge Assessment Methods GMP Detailed applied anatomy relevant to cranial and spinal imaging examinations 6,10 1 Know a wide range of intracranial pathologies, their imaging and clinical management 6,10 1 Know a wide range of spinal pathologies, their imaging and clinical management 6,10 1 Skills Interpret MRI examination 6 1 Recognise/seek constellations of appearances which advance diagnosis 6,7 1 Recognise clinical priority of certain presentations 6,7 1 Recognise how diagnosis affects management pathway 6,7 1 Provide a definitive report on neuroaxis CT and MRI 6 1 Supervise more complex examinations (e.g. CTA) 6 1,2 Perform biopsy of straightforward spinal lesions.
+To acquire detailed clinical, pathological and radiological understanding of diseases of the brain and spine with reference to presentations (Table NPD) and common diagnoses (Table ND) to a level where a definitive report can be produced for common clinical presentations

+Knowledge Assessment Methods GMP Detailed applied anatomy relevant to cranial and spinal imaging examinations 6,10 1 Know a wide range of intracranial pathologies, their imaging and clinical management 6,10 1 Know a wide range of spinal pathologies, their imaging and clinical management 6,10 1 Skills Interpret MRI examination 6 1 Recognise/seek constellations of appearances which advance diagnosis 6,7 1 Recognise clinical priority of certain presentations 6,7 1 Recognise how diagnosis affects management pathway 6,7 1 Provide a definitive report on neuroaxis CT and MRI 6 1 Supervise more complex examinations (e.g. CTA) 6 1,2 Perform biopsy of straightforward spinal lesions.
 7 1,2,3 Behaviour Formulate a Management Plan 6 1,2 Involve seniors as appropriate 6 1,2,3 Participate in relevant MDT 8,11 1,2,3 Take part in teaching and training 8,10 1